 PCC staff should be vigilant to observe the physical and emotional state of the minors that participate in a PCC program/event.
-Any signs of injury that a minor has sustained should be promptly reported to the PCC program/event director, to the applicable PCC Police Department (contact information listed at the end of the policy), and senior student services staff (i.e. Pueblo campus Chief Student Services Officer (CSSO), Fremont campus Executive Dean, and SW campus Executive Dean) at the campus for the next appropriate steps.
+Any signs of injury that a minor has sustained should be promptly reported to the PCC program/event director, to the applicable PCC Police Department (contact information listed at the end of the policy), and senior student services staff (i.e. Pueblo campus Vice President of Student Success (VPSS), Fremont campus Executive Dean, and SW campus Executive Dean) at the campus for the next appropriate steps.

-Additionally, anyone who knows or suspects abuse or neglect of minors may also notify the 24 hour reporting line for Colorado by calling 844.264.5437.
+Additionally, anyone who knows or suspects abuse or neglect of minors may also notify the 24-hour reporting line for Colorado by calling 844.264.5437.